-Under the no-fault act, the state of Michigan has mandated coverage for personal injury protection (PIP), property protection such as road signs, fences and buildings; and residual liability coverage for cases where death or injury are involved.
+Under the No-Fault act, the state of Michigan has mandated coverage for personal injury protection (PIP), property protection such as road signs, fences and buildings; and residual liability coverage for cases where death or injury are involved.
 The state does not, however, require collision coverage.
-That is where the mini-tort provision comes into play.
-There are varying degrees of collision insurance, but generally speaking, it covers the cost of repairs to the driver’s own vehicle.
+That is where the mini tort provision comes into play.
+There are varying degrees of collision insurance, but generally speaking, the mini tort is intended to assist in covering the cost of repairs to a car accident victim’s own vehicle.

 Repairs can get costly.

 If you are without collision coverage on your car, or your coverage is limited, and you are less than 50 percent at-fault for the accident, you can recoup some of your out-of-pocket costs to fix your car via the mini tort exception.

 How much you can recover depends on how much fault you bear for the accident.
 For instance, let’s say the damage to your car amounts to $100 and the other driver is deemed 75 percent at fault for the accident.
 Then he or she would pay $75.